cwi-dis/pointpca/README.md

   `[Q] = pointpca(A, B, cfg)`

-with `A` and `B` being two point clouds under comparison and `cfg` a custom struct that determines the configuration of the metric.
+where `A` is the original point cloud, `B` the distorted point cloud, and `cfg` a custom struct that determines the configuration of the metric.
 In the output, a table `Q` with quality scores of PointPCA and every statistical feature, is returned.
 An illustrative example of usage is provided in main.

 For more details, the reader can refer to [1].